earldouglas/sectery/README.md

 # Sectery

-Sectery is an digital assistant chatbot.
+Sectery is a digital assistant chatbot.

 ## Usage